-Three years after his critically acclaimed debut Wait Till The Clouds Roll By, Fintan McHugh’s long awaited second album titled Stardust And Bone will be released on 22.
-November 2019.
-Stardust And Bone is an album of original songs by Fintan which shows him in a more personal and independent light.
+Now three years after his critically acclaimed folk/ Irish traditional debut Wait Till The Clouds Roll By, Fintan McHugh’s second album titled Stardust and Bone will be released on 22 November 2019.
+Stardust and Bone is an album of 11 original songs penned by Fintan which shows him in a very personal and independent light.
 As Wait Till The Clouds Roll By, Stardust And Bone remains true to an acoustic intimacy and poise.
 Fintan’s songwriting skills are imbued with his unique vocal and characteristic guitar playing to form an outstanding album to stir the heart and soul.